freee/a11y-guidelines/en/source/intro/contributing.rst

 =========================

 The normative version of this document is in Japanese.
-Currently, there are untranslated pages, and for these, the source of the Japanese version is included as it is.
 The English version is a translation of the content of the Japanese version, but where there are differences, the content of the Japanese version takes precedence.

 We try to update the English version simultaneously with the Japanese version, but there are cases where the update of the Japanese version precedes.